shayna-UT/School_District_Analysis/README.md

 ![](Data-Analysis/performance_based_on_type.PNG)

 ## Challenge Overview
+The grades of the ninth graders at Thomas High School have been changed.
+The Thomas High School ninth grade math and reading scores will be replaced with NaN.
+The effects of the changes in the data will then be analyzed.

 ## Challenge Summary
 - Top 5 and Bottom 5 Performing Schools, Based on Overall Passing Rate